wp-plugins/smsify/readme.txt

 == Description ==
 SMSify is a premium bulk SMS provider that uses the latest web technologies.
 This plugin adds no additional load on your server and it does not modify your databse.
 We do all the grunt work for you behind the scenes.
 This plugin allows you to <strong>import contacts</strong> from a csv file and <strong>schedule messages</strong>.
 It features a beautiful AJAX user interface that is very simple to use.
 Screenshots available.
 Due to the cross-domain restrictions in Internet Explorer, this plugin works best in modern browsers such as: Google Chrome, Firefox and Safari.
 For other broswsers, we recommend using the app on www.smsify.com.au Website.

-FOR USERS SENDING MESSAGES TO THE USA: If you wish to deliver text messages to the USA, you require a dedicated short code or a US long number.
-This is a carrier requirement which does not apply to most countries.
-Please email support@smsify.com.au with your US long (standard) number or a short code to be set up as a Sender ID.

 Full list of features: